Itiviti/gradle-nunit-plugin/README.md

 A gradle plugin for launching NUnit tests

-The plugin is named 'nunit'.
+Is is compatible with the new plugin mechanism and can be used with:

+    plugins {
+      id 'com.ullink.nunit' version '1.0'
+    }

+Or, when using Gradle lower than 2.1:

+    buildscript {
+        repositories {
+          mavenCentral()
+        }

+        dependencies {
+            classpath "com.ullink.gradle:gradle-nunit-plugin:1.0"
+        }
+    }

 It creates a task 'nunit' that may be configured as follows:

     nunit {
         // optional - defaults to '2.6.3'